duplaja/codeable-reviews-and-expert-profile/README.md

 * filter_reviews, comma seperated list of review IDs to exclude from display
 * only_clients, comma serpated list of client IDs to exclusively display (other filters still apply)
 * only_reviews, comma serpated list of review IDs to exclusively display (other filters still apply)
+* schema=yes Enable structured data using json-ld (aggregate review, review markup) (yes to enable, only use this once per page for now)
+* schema_desc="Your description here" (default is: Custom WordPress work through Codeable.io)
+* start_time (unix timestamp, will only show reviews published after this time)
+* end_time (unix timestamp, will only show reviews published before this time)

 ### Optional atts: expert_image
 * circle=yes , default is yes shows image as a circle